givemepower8/Phaser3Practices/public/Tutorial/02 Game Objects.md

 Technically, a game object is a base class which encapsulates many reusable properties, methods and events.
 Sprite extends GameObject with more animation and other features.

+Game objects are on the scene.
+Game objects interact with users by keyboard or mouse or touch.
+They can hold their own data and behaves while the data change.
+And they interact with other game objects by custom events.

 <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObject.html>

 [GameObject source code](https://github.com/photonstorm/phaser/blob/v3.18.0/src/gameobjects/GameObject.js)